 Abstract Submission Deadline

 The deadlines are the same as for conference abstracts, submissions open March 24.
-After abstract screening, all selected candidates will be notified by Aug 1, 2017.
+The abstract submission deadline is August 10.
+After abstract screening, all selected candidates will be notified.
 Applicants who have not registered for the conference by the early bird deadline will be automatically removed.

 Questions and Inquiries